cajuncoding/GraphQL.RepoDB/README.md

 5. A Common use case that will occur is that a GraqhQL query may requested a realated child entity but not necessarily request the dependenty fields on the Parent entity that are required to correctly retrieve the child/related data.
-In a Pure Code First implementation, this can be handled easily by defining dependencies with the [PreProcessingParentDepdencies(...)]
+In a Pure Code First implementation, this can be handled easily by defining dependencies with the [ResolverProcessingParentDepdencies(...)]
     attribute:
    * This will enforce the fact that anytime this Field is requested then the Selections List will have the dependent Selections (as defined on the Pure Code First model), and automatically